nephio-project/docs/install-guide/gcp.md

 Now, create a project for your Nephio resources.
 The instructions here work in the simplest environments.
-However, your organization may have specific processes and method for creating projects see the GCP [project creation documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) or consult with the GCP administrators in your organization.
+However, your organization may have specific processes and method for creating projects.
+See the GCP [project creation documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) or consult with the GCP administrators in your organization.